Killing of Ronan Kerr: Reaction

-His murder was condemned by almost all sections of Northern Irish politics and society as well as bringing international condemnation.
-On 6 April, a peace rally was organised in Belfast by the Irish Congress of Trade Unions (Ictu), which was reported to have been attended by up to 7000 persons.
+Kerr's killing was condemned by almost all sections of Northern Irish politics and society, as well as attracting international condemnation.
+On the day of his funerl, a peace rally organised in Belfast by the Irish Congress of Trade Unions (Ictu) was reported to have been attended by up to 7,000 people.
 Similar events were held in Omagh, Enniskillen, and London.

-BBC Ireland correspondent Mark Simpson commented, in relation to the unified response of the community, "A murder designed to divide people has actually brought them closer together."
+BBC Ireland correspondent Mark Simpson commented on the unified response of the community, stating that "A murder designed to divide people has actually brought them closer together."

-Graffiti praising the murder was daubed on walls in predominantly republican areas of Derry.
+Graffiti praising the killing was daubed on walls in predominantly republican areas of Derry.